 - Tie all luggage securely, evenly balanced, and close to the center of the vehicle. - Do not place objects near the lights or the muffler.

-Overloading, improper loading, or carrying a passenger can cause a crash and you can be seriously hurt or killed.
+Overloading or improper loading can cause a crash and you can be seriously hurt or killed.

 Follow all load limits and other loading guidelines in this manual.